 I am fascinated with the world from above and captivated by the fields, rivers, and roads that surround the Central Illinois area.
 From the sky each field is unique, the patterns being created by the machinery farmers use to plant and plow their fields.
 The details of each field are further shaped by the crops used that year and the years before.
 These independent actions result in unintentional beauty when viewed from above.

-I begin with a natural color and an extreme color, allowing the two colors to come together and determine what comes next.
+With my carved paintings, I begin with a natural color and an extreme color, allowing the two colors to come together and determine what comes next.
 The third dictates the fourth and so on.
 The final color combinations are a result of many layers reacting with one another.
 The carved lines provide a physical barrier between colors and bring a third dimension to my paintings.
 In real life, they represent the roads, creeks, and property lines that divide the fields of Central Illinois.

 I hope that people take away from this work that there is an unrecognized beauty in every detail of the land around us.
 Our ground-based lives restrict us from seeing this unique perspective.
 I hope that my work inspires others to explore the world from a new vantage point and find beauty in what they see.